-overload-on-boot [timeoutseconds] no overload-on-boot
+overload-on-boot [timeout seconds] no overload-on-boot

-When the router is in an overload state, the router is used only if there is no other router to reach the destination.
-This command configures the IGP upon bootup in the overload state until one of the following events occurs.
+When in an overload state, the router is used only if there is no other router to reach the destination.
+This command configures the IGP upon bootup in the overload state until one of the following events occurs:

-- The timeout timer expires. - A manual override of the current overload state is entered with the config>router>isis>no overload command
+- the timeout timer expires - a manual override of the current overload state is entered using the config router isis no overload command

-The no overload command does not affect the overload-on-boot function.
+The no overload command does not affect the overload-on-boot command function.

-If no timeout is specified, IS-IS will go into overload indefinitely after a reboot.
-After the reboot, the IS-IS status will display a permanent overload state:
+If no timeout is specified, IS-IS goes into overload indefinitely after a reboot.
+After the reboot, the IS-IS status displays a permanent overload state:

-- L1 LSDB Overload: Manual on boot (Indefinitely in overload) - L2 LSDB Overload: Manual on boot (Indefinitely in overload)
+- · Layer 1 LSDB Overload: Manual on boot (Indefinitely in overload) - Layer 2 LSDB Overload: Manual on boot (Indefinitely in overload)

-This state can be cleared with the config>router>isis>no overload command.
+This state can be cleared using the no overload command.

-If a timeout value is specifies, IS-IS will go into the overload state for the configured timeout after a reboot.
-After the reboot, the IS-IS status will display the remaining time the system stays in overload:
+When specifying a timeout value, IS-IS goes into overload for the configured timeout after a reboot.
+After the reboot, the IS-IS status displays the remaining time the system stays in overload:

-- L1 LSDB Overload: Manual on boot (Overload Time Left: 17) - L2 LSDB Overload: Manual on boot (Overload Time Left: 17)
+- Layer 1 LSDB Overload: Manual on boot (Overload Time Left: 17) - Layer 2 LSDB Overload: Manual on boot (Overload Time Left: 17)

-The overload state can be cleared before the timeout expires with the no overload command.
-Use the show router isis status commands to display the administrative and operational state as well as all timers.
+The overload state can be cleared before the timeout expires using the no overload command.

+Use the show router ospf status or show router isis status commands to display the administrative and operational state, as well as all timers.